Cebgo: Current fleet

 As of August 2025, Cebgo operates the following aircraft:

 On June 16, 2015, at the 2015 Paris Air Show, Cebu Pacific announced orders for 16 ATR 72-600 aircraft, with options for 10 more, for its regional subsidiary Cebgo to meet growing demand for domestic services.
 The airline is the launch customer of the high-density Armonia cabin, which seats up to 78 passengers.

 In August 2019, Cebgo's first ATR 72-500 freighter, RP-C7252, arrived in the country.
 The aircraft was among the few dedicated cargo aircraft, as the Philippines' cargo movement were mostly catered in passenger aircraft's cargo compartments.
 Soon after, the airline then took delivery of its second ATR 72-500 converted freighter aircraft in December 2020.

 Retired fleet

+Cebgo and its predecessor brands has previously operated the following aircraft: